L2-Lagrange/Simple-LM1875-sound-system/README.md

 The above images are an example of what the lowpass filter after a DAC accomplishes.
 The yellow signal is the output from the [bluetooth receiver](https://www.amazon.com/hiBCTR-Wireless-Bluetooth-Audio-Receiver/dp/B0FDLGMMYC/ref=sr_1_8?crid=350EUMJXBN4NV&dib=eyJ2IjoiMSJ9.Hz_ZgfGwXoIZV5nocs7b126nDdCcdYSbgK9A1z3RJKLhT1cz--GEa3WTc_r3OOHGRY9FarT_VZx-J5lBDyLFj8vOGiySonwBIZ1kvVUOeB1Q8dR2eUkfJ7Q_jlzzyOuEYd0lVI_-uhTDe1ct_fYaA3AArWnHJAKOYzXvK3QndtL3qvyXXTN7THovINOcq88VqpU_mcGi9XMeYuAU9Y2iQcgw7ReGjUXgMcREKI2Z7GU.sa2W5zidMW-tkHYAYGa7TfbJ-GyrVTsSYmgwTngp6ZE&dib_tag=se&keywords=bluetooth+module&qid=1775198601&sprefix=bluetooth+modu%2Caps%2C182&sr=8-8), and the blue signal is the output of the 35khz filter.
 The high frequency noise has been significantly removed, and the output is much cleaner.
 This sine wave is then reinverted by the gain stage (0-10 gain magnitude) and then finally sent to the output buffer.

 The signal then goes to the input stage of the power stage board, which is another buffer.
-These buffers are for modularity and stage seperation, but they could be removed.
+These buffers are for modularity and stage separation, but they could be removed.
 After the buffer the signal is phase split to drive the BTL power stage.

 <br>
 <br>
 <p align="center"><strong>Output Power Measurements:</strong></p>

-The power stage measurements were taken 'single ended,' which means the measurement are taken from one amplifier output to ground as opposed to taking the output across the load.
+The power stage measurements are taken 'single ended,' which means the measurement are taken from one amplifier output to ground as opposed to taking the output across the load.
 This is because the bridge-tied-load is floating with respect to ground.
 To interpret the measurements, you would double the voltage across the load (the output is differential).
 You could also measure both channels and add them using an oscilloscope math function.

 The power calculations get a little bit complicated due to the BTL changing 'how the amplifier sees the load.'
 This configuration makes each amplifier half bridge 'see' half the resistance of the load, so it 'sees' 4 ohms when connected to an 8 ohm load.